-The July 7, 2001 issue of The Lancet chronicles a story of deductive reasoning, genetic medicine, and international cooperation.
+The Lancet chronicles a story of deductive reasoning, genetic medicine, and international cooperation.
 A physician relative of the deceased kept wondering if the death might have been not due to alcohol but instead from a rare genetic disorder.

 The only remaining clue was tiny bits of his skin left in an old electric shaver.
 These were sent to Semmelweis University in Budapest, Hungary.
 The genes were analyzed by means of polymerase chain reaction (PCR) amplification in the US.